ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/draft-ietf-dnsop-glue-is-not-optional.md

   From -03 to -04:

   - Use "referral glue" on the assumption that other types of glue may be defined in the future.
+  - Added Operational Considerations section.
+  - Note many current implementations set TC=1 only when no glue RRs fit.
+New requirements may lead to more truncation and TCP.

 {backmatter}